sandeep066/js-all-projects/javascriptNotes.md

 🔐 localStorage vs sessionStorage

-Both are Web Storage APIs used to store key–value data in the browser.
+Both are Web Storage APIs(in string both) used to store key–value data in the browser .

 | Feature            | localStorage           | sessionStorage      |
 | ------------------ | ---------------------- | ------------------- |